The mastermind behind The Lakes is Paul Currie of Arran Distillers fame [WLP]

 Scores 80 points.

-We grab some delicious food in the bistro before our distillery tour with Phil who gets the prize for the first guide I’ve heard mention the fourth vital ingredient that goes into whisky.
+We grab some delicious food in the bistro before our distillery tour with Phil who gets the prize for the first guide I’ve heard mention the fourth vital ingredient that goes into making [spirit into] whisky.

 The Lakes distillery building is an old dairy farm built in the 1850’s.
 Paul Currie came across it in 2014 and knew it was ‘the one’.
 Extensive restoration involved some walls being completely dismantled and rebuilt.